jkjung-avt/keras_imagenet/README.md

                          saves/mobilenet_v2-model-final.h5
    ```

 8. For training other CNN models, check out `models/models.py`.
-In addition to `mobilenet_v2`, `nasnet_mobile` and `resnet50`, you could also implement your own Keras CNN models by extending the code.
+In addition to `mobilenet_v2`, `resnet50` and `googlenetx`, you could also implement your own Keras CNN models by extending the code.